reruo321/reruo321.github.io/_posts/2025-11-24-network-study-challenge-day-1.md

 ## Stateless (SLAAC)
 Let's talk about a stateless coffee shop B.

-You walk in → there is a big sign on the wall:
+You walk in the shop → there is a big sign on the wall:
 “Help yourself!
 Any empty seat that starts with number 200 is yours today.
 Write your own name on the cup.”
 You pick seat 237, write your name, and sit down.